DavidCarlyn/rcsb/README.md

+# THIS IS A FORK OF THE ORIGINAL REPOSITORY AT: https://github.com/sobieskibj/rcsb
 # [ICLR 2025] Rethinking Visual Counterfactual Explanations Through Region Constraint

 This repository contains the official implementation for the paper [*Rethinking Visual Counterfactual Explanations Through Region Constraint*](https://openreview.net/forum?id=gqeXXrIMr0).